akvo/akvo-flow-docs/docs/flowapp2.2.0/04-Data-collection-structure.rst

 **Opening a non-monitored data point**

 If you click on a non-monitoring data point, you get access to the submitted form, to the History, where you can see the collected answers.
-By tapping on the overflow icon in the top right corner you can select either **Languages** or **View map**. **Languages** allow you to switch between survey languages that are defined for that survey. **View map** shows you the location of that one data point.

 .. _data_point_status: